Animation Framework

-Hyper's locomotion system is based on the techniques in Epic's Lyra Starter Game, though we have implemented it in a way that works in blueprint-only projects.
+Hyper’s locomotion system is based on techniques from Epic’s Lyra Starter Game, with an implementation intended to work in Blueprint-only projects.

-Some like systems like GASP more.
-There a people working on integrating it and sharing on how to in MST Pro.
+Some developers prefer systems like GASP.
+There is community discussion about integrating it and sharing how to use it in MST Pro.

 In Unreal Engine, your character is technically represented by a capsule component.
 Creating inputs that cause your capsule to move through your game world is only a small part of a locomotion system.

-The Extended Movement Component, along the with Hyper's Animation Framework, does most of this work for you.
+The Extended Movement Component, together with Hyper’s Animation Framework, does most of this work for you.

 This system follows the standard Hyper architecture.
-The structure and foundational data (like enums, structs, libraries, abstract blueprints, etc) can all be found in the Core directory here:
+Foundational data such as enums, structs, libraries, and abstract Blueprints are in the Core directory:

 Content/Hyper/Core/Locomotion